Installation & Setup

 You can either copy the CSS files (index.min.css

-and index.min.css.map
+and optionally index.min.css.map

 ) into your public directory and reference the local copy or link to a CDN.